 - You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
 In this case, the primary scoping parameter is a path to a resource, which consists of an object name (file name) and bucket name (container name).
 Used together, the object name, bucket name, and public URI create a unique URL to a given resource—a resource on which you can perform operations with HTTP methods.
 You can further scope your operations by using HTTP headers and query string parameters.

-We recommend that you use HTTPS when reading or writing data to Google Cloud Storage so that your data is encrypted during transfer.
-Google Cloud Storage automatically encrypts your data before it is written to disk.
+We recommend that you use HTTPS when reading or writing data to Cloud Storage so that your data is encrypted during transfer.
+Cloud Storage automatically encrypts your data before it is written to disk.
 For more information, see Encryption.

-In practical terms, the Google Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
+In practical terms, the Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
 Each request implements a standard HTTP method.
-The Google Cloud Storage XML API supports the following HTTP methods:
+The Cloud Storage XML API supports the following HTTP methods:

 - GET Service—lists all of the buckets that you own.